shanemhansen/shane.ai/docs/content/posts/backtraces-with-strace.md

 }
 ```

 Now let's inspect what this program does using strace.
-Today I want to know when it `connects` to a service and what code path lead there.
+Today I want to know when it `connects` to a service and what code paths lead there.
 I'm going to
 use the Go DNS resolver as an example because Go ships with 2 DNS resolvers that we can compare via stack traces:

 1. A pure Go resolver (generally used when static linking and cross compiling) where go handles all I/O and incidentally avoids a [common](https://httptoolkit.com/blog/configuring-nodejs-dns/) issue with evented runtimes and libc dns